-The members of the nominating and governance committee during 2019 were Ms. Blakely and Mr. April and the current members (as of February 2020) of the nominating and governance committee are Ms. Blakely, Mr. April and Mr. Moriarty, each of whom is independent for purposes of the NYSE corporate governance listing requirements and rules and regulations of the SEC.
+The members of the nominating and governance committee during 2021 and the current members of the nominating and governance committee are Ms. Blakely, Mr. April and Mr. Moriarty, each of whom is independent for purposes of the NYSE corporate governance listing requirements and rules and regulations of the SEC.
 Ms. Blakely currently serves as Chairperson of the nominating and governance committee.